 When we talk about branded keywords, it refers to those keywords associated with your own brand.
 Identifying these keywords are a no-brainer as they tend to have very low costs and very high-quality scores.
 In addition, they can yield excellent results in terms of click-through rates and conversion rates.

-One of these cons is a lower CTR, keep in mind that when someone is searching for a particular brand it’s likely they have already made the decision to purchase from them.
-Low CTR can then cause your Quality Score to decrease and this makes ads more expensive to appear on the SERP.
+One of these cons is a lower CTR.
+Keep in mind that when someone is searching for a particular brand it’s likely they have already made the decision to purchase from them.
+Low CTR can then cause your Quality Score to decrease, resulting in higher click costs and lower positions on the SERPs.

-There are cases where customers might not care about the brand and are just interested in finding a specific product or service.
-This is why having a list of product or service specific keywords that include different variants is important when putting together your keyword research.
+There are cases where customers are just interested in finding a specific product or service but don't have a particular brand in mind.
+This is why having a list of product or service-specific keywords that include different variants is important when putting together your keyword research.

 You can also choose to go for feature-specific keywords which focus on different key aspects of a product, service or brand that they’re looking for.
 For example, someone could be looking for “small office desks” for a working from home set up, or maybe “cheap accommodation in Belfast”.
 When going for these keywords, note they can be high-intent but it's not always the case.